 Perhaps it's the roar of the crowd.
 Or, perhaps you've always been the creative type going back to high school.
-Whatever the circumstance, if the smell of the greasepaint or the glow of the lighting rig is up your alley, you're in luck.
+Whatever the circumstance, if the smell of the greasepaint or the glow of the lighting rig is right up your alley, you're in luck.
 Thousands of jobs each year are going unfilled in theaters across the country.
 According to Creative & Cultural Skills, an estimated 30,000 skilled backstage and technical theater workers were needed to fill positions in 2017.

 But, before you head for Broadway, you need to get that all-important piece of paper in order.
 It's time to fine-tune your resume so employers know what you can bring to the table.
 By following the steps outlined below you'll be well on your way to getting yourself noticed by employers and getting called in for an interview.
 The sole purpose of a resume is to land an interview, so the effort it takes to improve your documents is well worth the effort.

 - Organize your information beginning with your education and ending with your skills.